Spero-Hannah/GeoClawPortAngeles/README.md

 #### (3) [Setrun.py](https://www.clawpack.org/setrun_geoclaw.html) ####
        located in the IJURCA_REPOSITORY folder, under .dtopo plots folder.
-##### The setrun file will have all the info about simulation length :clock930: and timestep :clock930:- a python script contains runtime parameters for given problem a GeoClaw simulation only requires modifying setrun.py (and providing bathymetry and fault source files) #####
+##### The setrun file will have all the info about simulation length :clock930: and timestep :clock930:- a python script contains runtime parameters for given problem a GeoClaw simulation only requires modifying setrun.py (and providing bathymetry and fault source files).
+For this study we used a simulation run time of 3 hours. #####
 #### (4) [Gauges and stationary gauge plots :pushpin:](https://www.clawpack.org/gauges.html) ####
-       located in the IJURCA_REPOSITORY folder, in the .PDF labeled Table 4 and Table 5.
+       located in the IJURCA_REPOSITORY folder, in the .PDF labeled Figures 8 and 9.
 #### (5) make_fgmax.py python file for creating the inundation plots ####
        located in this general GitHub respository
 #### (6) setplot.py ####